Jesse Harris: Career

 In 2007, Harris delivered songs for the soundtrack of the film The Hottest State, written and directed by actor Ethan Hawke.
-The soundtrack featured new versions of his songs by Jones, Willie Nelson, Emmylou Harris, Feist, Cat Power, M. Ward, The Black Keys, Bright Eyes, Brad Mehldau and Rosario Ortega.
+The soundtrack featured new versions of his songs by Jones, Willie Nelson, Emmylou Harris, Feist, Cat Power, M. Ward, The Black Keys, Bright Eyes, Brad Mehldau, and Rosario Ortega.
 He also acted in the film.

 In August 2010, Harris released his album Through the Night and recorded a new version of his song "The Secret Sun" for a Corona beer commercial.

 Harris's 11th album, Sub Rosa, recorded in Rio de Janeiro, was released in July 2012 and features guest vocals from Conor Oberst, Melody Gardot, and Norah Jones.
 Harris's 12th album, the stripped down Borne Away, was released on June 25, 2013.

-Harris and Jones appear together in the 2014 David Wain/Michael Showalter film, They Came Together, performing his song, "It Was the Last Thing on Your Mind," which Harris produced.
-In 2016, he appeared in Showalter's film Hello, My Name Is Doris, performing his song, "Anything Was Possible."
+Harris and Jones appear together in the 2014 David Wain/Michael Showalter film, They Came Together, performing his song "It Was the Last Thing on Your Mind", which Harris produced.
+In 2016, he appeared in Showalter's film Hello, My Name Is Doris, performing his song, "Anything Was Possible".

-In 2013, Harris joined John Zorn's Song Project along with Mike Patton, Sofia Rei, and Sean Lennon, writing lyrics for various Zorn compositions and singing them at festivals worldwide with a band featuring Marc Ribot on guitar, John Medeski on keyboards, and Zorn conducting.
+In 2013, Harris joined John Zorn's Song Project, along with Mike Patton, Sofia Rei, and Sean Lennon, writing lyrics for various Zorn compositions and singing them at festivals worldwide with a band featuring Marc Ribot on guitar, John Medeski on keyboards, and Zorn conducting.
 Two of the group's albums have been released by Tzadik Records.
-Zorn and Harris also collaborated on a project which featured singer and violinist Petra Haden alongside the Julian Lage Trio (for whom Harris has produced two albums, Arclight and Modern Lore), plus Harris on guitar.
-The resulting album, Music for Petra (Petra Haden Sings the Zorn/Harris Songbook), was released in 2020 on Tzadik.
+Harris continued working with John Zorn in the beginning of the 2020s.
+Zorn and Harris also collaborated on a project which featured singer and violinist Petra Haden alongside the Julian Lage Trio (for whom Harris has produced two albums: Arclight and Modern Lore), plus Harris on guitar.
+The resulting albums, Music for Petra (Petra Haden Sings the Zorn/Harris Songbook) and Songs For Petra, were released in 2020 on Tzadik.
+Most recently, Zorn and Harris wrote a musical, Love Songs.
+A live album of the songs, featuring Haden, was released by Tzadik.

-Harris already worked with Petra Haden as interpreter of his songs; the album Seemed Like a Good Idea – Petra Haden Sings Jesse Harris came out in 2016 on Sunnyside.
+Harris already worked with Petra Haden as interpreter of his songs; the album Seemed Like a Good Idea – Petra Haden Sings Jesse Harris released in 2016 on Sunnyside.